mitelg/doko-app/README.md

 doko-app
 ========

-this is a small web app to save points for players of the german card game "Doppelkopf"
+This is a small web app to save points for players of the german card game "Doppelkopf"

-based on Symfony 3
+Based on Symfony 4.1

 # Installation